After raising $16M in funding, CastBox plans to fix podcast discovery

 Before founding CastBox in early 2016, Wang worked at Google in Japan and Dublin.
 She started tuning into podcasts to study Japanese and keep up with the news, but had trouble finding a player that supported different languages and gave personalized recommendations.
 Many were barely more than lists of podcast RSS feeds.

 “I couldn’t find an app in multiple languages, so I had to download MP3s and organize them.
-It was complicated and like creating an audio blackhole unless I remembered to listen to them,” she says.
+It was complicated and like creating an audio black hole unless I remembered to listen to them,” she says.

 To stand out from other podcast players for Android when it first launched, CastBox pitched its app to “podcast addicts” and then paid close attention to their feedback, adding new features quickly and resolving all issues within a day.
 As their early listeners began recommending CastBox to their friends or on their own podcasts, CastBox’s Android app started to gain traction.
 It then launched a version for iOS, but since Wang realized that it would be difficult to compete with iTunes, which many listeners already use as their default player, the startup decided to focus on refining its discovery features.